Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

-Rice noodles can be frozen for up to two months, although freezing them might result in some loss of texture.
+You can freeze rice noodles for up to two months, although freezing them might result in some loss of texture.

 To thaw the frozen rice noodles, put them in the fridge at least 4-5 hours before you want to use them and let them defrost.

 How long do rice noodles last?

 This can be extended to 3-4 days if you put the rice noodles in the fridge and up to 2 months if you keep them in the freezer.

 Dry noodles can be kept at room temperature for up to a year, they’ll be safe to eat indefinitely but might start to lose some quality.

 They’ll last up to 4 hours at room temperature, up to 3 days in the fridge, and two months in the freezer.

 Can you prepare rice noodles in advance?

-Rice noodles will keep in the fridge for 3-4 days but the fresher they are the nicer the noodles will be, so I’d advise cooking them as close as possible to when you’re planning to use them.
+Rice noodles will keep in the fridge for 3-4 days but the fresher they are, the nicer the noodles will be, so I’d advise cooking them as close as possible to when you’re planning to use them.

 If you know you’re going to reheat the rice noodles, cook them slightly al dente (for less time).

-How To Store Rice Noodles
+How To Store, Freeze, And Reheat Rice Noodles

 - 1 portion rice noodles